 If your toilet keeps running, it can mean that a float that’s attached to the flapper lost its sealing and drowns, and that leads to the flapper not closing tightly.

 Usually, the float keeps at a certain level, and, when it reaches the refilling point, it closes the flapper, not allowing any water to slip through.
 If this happens, your best option is to call a plumber to get him to fix the leakage, or you can go by to a specialized store with a broken float and buy a new one and then change it.

 Float Height Adjustments

 If you find your toilet still running after the water is turned off, you might need to consider checking the float height adjustment.
-It can change due to the length in the chain that is attached to the flapper, or the tank leveler is positioned wrong.
+It can change due to the length of the chain that is attached to the flapper, or the tank leveler being positioned wrong.

 Pull the lid from your toilet and observe the movement of the float on the water level.
 It is supposed to be right on the surface; the float pulls the chain with it and closes the flapper.

 If the chain is too long or too short, you might need to buy a new one or adjust a present one to the right water level.
 Upon refilling the tank, the float should fully stretch the chain and close the flapper when it reaches the current water level.
 Watch the tank for a couple of minutes, and if this didn’t solve the problem, then the leakage could appear for a different reason.

 Changing a Refiling Tube